tusker-direct/postcode-anywhere/README.md

     $ gem install postcode_anywhere

-## Small disclaimer

-The general architecture of this Gem is completely ripped off from that of the [Twitter API Gem](https://github.com/sferik/twitter) so credit to be directed that way.
-This has been used mainly because this structure generally works well for us and it's well tested.

 ## Usage

 This Gem consists of a numer of available clients for each key service available from